-Electronic publications to be considered for the Award may be nominated by self-nomination, nomination by a colleague, or nomination by the Committee.
-A completed nomination form must accompany each nomination
+Electronic publications to be considered for the Award may be nominated by self-nomination, nomination by a colleague, or nomination by the Sub-Committee.
+A completed Award Application (see link above) must accompany each nomination.

 The Research Committee will review and judge applications based on several factors, including:

-When works are judged to be of equal merit, preference may be given to applicants who have not previously received an Award.
+When works are judged to be of equal merit, preference may be given to applicants who have not previously received a research award.

 Additional copies of these guidelines are available from: